 Cleaning and maintenance of surfaces in stainless steel

-Stainless steel is an environmentally- and cleaning-friendly material, which is well suited where high demands are put on hygiene.
+An environmentally- and cleaning-friendly material, which is well suited, where high demands are put on hygiene.

 Stainless steel is characterised by an oxide layer, which protects the surface and makes the product rustproof.
 This layer works as a natural barrier, protecting against attacks by corroding gasses, fluids and particles.

 Stainless steel, meanwhile, is not completely secured against corrosion, which can usually be a general perception.
 If the protecting film on the steel surface is broken, the protection can be drastically reduced, and stains of rust or sediments of different types can be formed.
 That is why special techniques are used when processing the steel, which secures complete protection at all normal work processes.

 - Iron-containing materials (rust film), that are left on wet surfaces, typically from tools which are used for cleaning, such as scourer sponges.